Project Distributed Restoration

-The Black Start from DER project is a three-year Ofgem funded partnership that's the first of its kind in the world.
+The Distributed Restoration project is a three-year Ofgem funded partnership that's the first of its kind in the world.
 Its aim is to lead the way in finding a technical solution to utilising the power of distributed energy resources (DER) in a Black Start event.

 The partnership project will research and test how distributed generation can be used in the event of a Black Start scenario to restore electricity supply to both the distribution networks and the transmission system.
 Currently, the Black Start service is procured from power stations that have the capability to start main blocks of electricity generation onsite, without reliance on external supplies.

 This is the first project of this type in the world to look at how DER capabilities can be harnessed to provide this service.
-The Black Start from DER project will focus on two key areas:
+The Distributed Restoration project will focus on two key areas:

 - restoration of the electricity system, in a Black Start scenario, using distributed energy resources (DER)